yoko-at-home/next-tailwind-blog/posts/kotaro-the-spy.md

 ---
+title: 'Kotaro the Prince'
-title: 'When to Use Static Generation v.s.
+subtitle: 'When to Use Static Generation v.s.
 Server-side Rendering'
 date: '2021-01-02'
 ---